TrevorJohst/Hydra-ROS/docker/README.md

 ros2 launch hydra_ros zed2i.launch.yaml
 ```

-## Quick Start (dev)
+## CUDA/TensorRT Support (PROFILE=dev)
-In general, you can start from the `dev` profile for development with Hydra if using Docker with your own software/hardware.
-For example, to run Hydra against a bag recorded with the `a1` sensor payload with the D455/T265 configuration (refer to this [launch](../hydra_ros/launch/datasets/a1.launch.yaml) and [config](../hydra_ros/config/datasets/a1.yaml) for this setup), you can run the following:
+In general, you can start from the `dev` profile for development if you need CUDA and TensorRT support with Hydra (e.g., required to use [semantic_inference](https://github.com/MIT-SPARK/semantic_inference) with Hydra).
+You can reuse the same steps from the `minimal` profile to setup the host machine adding your software/hardware dependencies.

+### Example with D455/T265
+Here, we provide another example of running Hydra with a bag recorded with a sensor payload (mounted on an `a1` quadruped) using a D455 for color/depth and T265 for visual odometry (refer to this [launch](../hydra_ros/launch/datasets/a1.launch.yaml) and [config](../hydra_ros/config/datasets/a1.yaml)), which runs with the following commands:

 1. Run the `a1` launch script for Hydra:
 ```bash